adobe/xdm/CONTRIBUTING.md

 Each schema should contains the enum property `meta:status` that designates it's stability.
 The value should be one of the following enumerations:

 - `stable` : No open issues and has been in `stabilizing` for 1 month without major changes
+- `stabilizing` : No further major changes are expected
 - `experimental` : Major changes can be expected
 - `deprecated` : Schema is no longer maintained, supported or is superceded by another schema/set of schemas